Keep in mind the correct use of standards – pay attention to copyright

 Guidance on using standards in student projects

-• We recommend that you use the standard as a source, draw your own diagrams or tables and cite the standard instead of copying content from the standard.
+- We recommend using standards as a source, drawing your own diagrams or tables and citing the standards instead of copying content directly from them.

-• If the thesis or final project is commissioned by a business organisation, the student is not permitted to give the commissioner any standards copied or downloaded using the SFS Online license of the educational institution in question.
+- If the thesis or final project is commissioned by a business organisation, the student may not share any standards copied or downloaded using their educational institution’s SFS Online licence with the commissioning organisation.

-• Standards may not be included in a thesis or final project as an appendix.
+- Standards may not be included in a thesis or final project as appendices.

-The SFS Shop and the website of the Finnish copyright organisation Kopiosto contain comprehensive information on the copyright and rights of usage concerning purchased standards.
+The SFS Store and the website of the Finnish copyright organisation Kopiosto offer comprehensive information on the copyright and right of use concerning purchased standards.